regiravi/delme/_posts/2021-07-14-Show-your-work.md

 9. Sell Out.
 10. Stick Around.

-A New Way of Operating

 “Creativity is not a talent.
 It is a way of operating.” —John Cleese

-How do I get my stuff out there?
+- How do I get my stuff out there?
-How do I get noticed?
+- How do I get noticed?
-How do I find an audience?
+- How do I find an audience?
-How did you do it?
+- How did you do it?